82nd Infantry Regiment "Torino": Cold War

+On 15 July 1951, the 6th Armored Cavalry Regiment "Lancieri di Aosta" joined the Infantry Division "Trieste".
+In October 1954, the Trieste United States Troops and British Element Trieste Force began to depart from the city of Trieste, which was scheduled to return to Italian control on 26 October 1954.
+On 15 October, in preparation for the handover, the Italian Army formed the Grouping "Trieste" in Udine.
+The grouping consisted of units drawn from the Infantry Division "Trieste": part of the division's command, the 82nd Infantry Regiment "Torino" and the I Group of the 21st Field Artillery Regiment.
+On 23 October the Infantry Division "Trieste" was officially disbanded.
+The 40th Infantry Regiment "Bologna" and the 21st Artillery Regiment were assigned to the newly formed Grouping "Bologna", while the 6th Armored Cavalry Regiment "Lancieri di Aosta" was transferred to the VI Territorial Military Command.

-On 15 October 1954 the regiment was assigned to the Grouping "Trieste", which deployed to the city of Trieste, when the city returned to Italian control on 26 October 1954.
-In Trieste the regiment was based in the barracks at Opicina.
-On 15 September 1955 the Grouping "Trieste" was disbanded and the Torino was assigned to the Infantry Division "Folgore".
+On 26 October 1954, Trieste returned to Italian control and the Grouping "Trieste" moved to the city.
+In Trieste the 82nd Infantry Regiment "Torino" was based in the barracks at Opicina.
+On 15 September 1955, the Grouping "Trieste" was disbanded and the regiment was assigned to the Infantry Division "Folgore".
 On 1 October 1962 the regiment formed the IV Mechanized Battalion.
 In 1965 the regiment moved to Gorizia and the Regiment "Piemonte Cavalleria" (2nd) took over the barracks in Opicina.

 During the 1975 army reform the Italian Army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 19 October 1975 the 82nd Infantry Regiment "Torino" and three of its four battalions were disbanded.
 The next day the regiment's II Battalion in Cormons was renamed 82nd Mechanized Infantry Battalion "Torino" and assigned the flag and traditions of the 82nd Infantry Regiment "Torino".
 The battalion consisted of a command, a command and services company, three mechanized companies with M113 armored personnel carriers, and a heavy mortar company with M106 mortar carriers with 120mm Mod.
 63 mortars.
+At the time the battalion fielded 896 men (45 officers, 100 non-commissioned officers, and 751 soldiers).

 On 1 November 1975 the personnel of the regimental command of the 82nd Infantry Regiment "Torino" formed the command of the Mechanized Brigade "Gorizia" in the city of Gorizia.
 On the same date the 82nd Mechanized Infantry Battalion "Torino" was assigned to the brigade, which in turn was assigned to the Mechanized Division "Folgore".

-For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Bronze Medal of Army Valour, which was affixed to the battalion's flag and added to the battalion's coat of arms.
+For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Bronze Medal of Army Valor, which was affixed to the battalion's flag and added to the battalion's coat of arms.